The

 image

-Analysts say it takes an average university graduate at least six years to find their first job.
+Analysts say that it takes an average university graduate in Africa at least six years to find decent work.
 But even when jobs are available, employers still struggle to match these jobs with requisite talents, with SMEs spending ~90 days in the recruitment process.
-We aim to bridge this gap by creating pipelines to a diverse, less-expensive emerging talents.

 image